 Today I’ll see a rare Australian mammal, eat schnitzel in a Swiss-Italian chalet, run around a cow paddock whisper-shouting ‘bubbles!’ and get up close and very personal with a green ant’s, err, rear end — none of which I can even remotely foresee, but all of which constitutes a regular day at the office for my host Paul McLellan.

 I’m heading out on a Rainforest Spotlighting Tour with Cairns-based Wait-A-While Rainforest Tours and the 2pm start is a welcome relief from the usual un-holiday-like early starts of a full-day tour.
-And yes, we’re going to squeeze in a full day as we’re not expected back until 10.30pm.
+However, we’re still going to squeeze in a full day as we’re not expected back until 10.30pm.

-The bio-diverse North Queensland region is home to the highest density of wildlife in Australia and one of the highest in the world, and Paul explains we’ll be travelling through a number of different habitats.
+The bio-diverse North Queensland region is home to the highest density of wildlife in Australia (and one of the highest densities in the world), and Paul explains that we’ll be travelling through a number of contrasting habitats.

-After the twists and turns of the Gillies Range (263 of them, thanks Paul), we arrive at the Danbulla State Forest in the Atherton Tableland and walk the short distance to the magnificent 800-year-old Cathedral Fig, to the calls of whip birds and Paul’s very relatable blend of history, botany, geology and the odd bit of comedy.
+After conquering the twists and turns of the climb up the Gillies Range (263 of them!), we arrive at the Danbulla State Forest in the Atherton Tableland.
+It’s a short walk to see the magnificent 800-year-old Cathedral Fig. The calls of whipbirds fill the air, along with Paul’s very relatable blend of history, botany, geology and the odd bit of comedy.

-Buoyed by that sighting, Paul’s contagious enthusiasm is in full flight by the time we reach our platypus viewing site (a private creek running through a paddock, complete with cow pats).
+We hop back on our little bus and drive on for a spell, before pulling up in front of a fragmented grove of rainforest habitat that you’d never look at twice.
+It turns out to be a highlight of the tour.
+Paul has spotted several rare tree kangaroos!
+Buoyed by that sighting, his contagious enthusiasm is in full flight by the time we reach our platypus viewing site (a private creek running through a paddock, complete with numerous cow pats).

 We wander along the road and through the forest, Paul’s eagle-eyes and spotlight alerting us to active possums and other nocturnal wildlife for almost an hour, before calling it a night.